fledit-sh/fsfw-from-zero/ws-tasks/README.md

   4. Implement `executeTask`.
 This function uses the passed object and performs the scheduling specific part by calling `self.performOperation` in a permanent loop with a delay between calls.
 You can hardcode the delay to 1000ms for the first implementation.
+  5. Change your `std::thread` calls in the main.
+You can pass the new `executeTask` function as the executable unit.
+The second argument should be an instance of the executable object itself.
+You might need the `std::reference_wrapper` to pass it as a reference.
-  5. Add a constructor to `MyExecutableObject` which expects a millisecond delay as an `uint32_t` and cache it as a member variable.
+  6. Add a constructor to `MyExecutableObject` which expects a millisecond delay as an `uint32_t` and cache it as a member variable.
 Then use this member variable in the `executeTask` implementation to make the task frequency configurable via the constructor (ctor) parameter.